jakob-david/mps/README.md

 *Addition* and *subtraction* show linear behavior, which is expected since the underlying algorithm has a complexity of $\mathcal{O}(n)$. *Subtraction*, however, requires slightly more time than *addition* since it involves computing the two’s complement of the subtrahend before performing the addition.
 This extra step — bitwise inversion followed by adding one — adds a small overhead, which explains the slightly higher execution time for subtraction compared to addition. *Multiplication* and *division* on the other hand show a more quadratic behavior, and have a noticeably higher time requirements than addition and subtraction.
 This is expected, since their algorithmic complexity is $\mathcal{O}(n^2)$.

 On modern CPUs, *multiplication* is essentially as fast as *addition* and *subtraction*, and even division is only slightly slower.
-This is achieved through hardware-level optimizations (Stine, 2004) such as pipelining, parallelism, and dedicated arithmetic units—optimizations that cannot be replicated efficiently in plain C++.
+This is achieved through hardware-level optimizations (Stine, 2004) (Intel Corporation, 2024) such as pipelining, parallelism, and dedicated arithmetic units—optimizations that cannot be replicated efficiently in plain C++.
 These improvements, however, do not eliminate the underlying $\mathcal{O}(n^2)$ complexity; instead, they shift the cost from time to hardware resources (silicon area, power, and execution units).
 From a computational standpoint, it is therefore meaningful to measure the raw computational effort as provided by this framework, rather than relying solely on wall-clock timing.

 <div style="display: flex; justify-content: space-between;" align="center">
     <img src="./pictures/1_add_sub_evaluation.png" alt="Time Requirement Addition and Subtraction" width="45%"/>